Peliha-ip/The-Cold-Above/README.md

 - Eating a bowl of beans or a bowl of chili, or pouring oil in the storybook dimension, is instant death for the user.
 - In the storybook, all hostile mobs immediately despawn, as if the dimension were always in peaceful mode.
 - Eating a bowl of chili grants the player Breath of Fire, making the player breathe fire like a dragon.
 Just not recommended to have the Breath of Fire effect near flammable blocks, and especially far from oil.
+- Mobs can be frozen with the iceologer staff just after they got hit with a big block of ice.

 Advancements:
 - Is It Cold Outside (Encounter a yeti)